n9Mtq4/NOAA-East-Goes-image-scraper/README.md

 2. Extract the code if you downloaded the zip file
 3. cd to the directory with the code
 4. Either run "./gradlew build" on unix systems or "gradlew.bat build" on windows
-5. Your shiny new jar will be located at "build/libs/WeatherImages.jar"
+5. Your shiny new jar will be located in "build/libs/"

 ## Image Sources
 A director listing of the images can be found [here](http://www.ssd.noaa.gov/goes/east/natl/img/),